 Rate books are a valuable resource, as they record both the owner and occupier ('head of household'), and their respective occupations (if a non-resident owner, their address is also often given).
 In the case of a shop or business, it is the proprietor and/or the business name that is noted.
-The rate books also record other details such as the building type and size (two room weatherboard; five room brick plus stables); or, if vacant land, the land size and/or allotment number.
-They can be used to find out when a house was built, by or for whom, and any changes in size (from three to five rooms), or type (from wood to brick).
+The rate books also record other details such as the building type and size; or, if vacant land, the land size and/or allotment number.
+They can be used to find out when a house was built, by or for whom, and any changes in size, or type.
 Sometimes a house name may also be given.

 Rate records for the cities of Malvern and Prahran were prepared annually from 1856 until amalgamation as the City of Stonnington in 1994.